Canon 1D X Mark II vs Fujifilm GFX 50S

 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not offer wifi capability.

 Both the 1DX Mark II and the GFX 50S are recent models that are part of the current product line-up.
 The 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Fujifilm GFX 50S?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: